crocodilefigcucumber/datathon2025-emptystring/README.md

 Our solution automates discrepancy detection across structured and free-form data using a layered ensemble approach, ensuring more reliable onboarding decisions in real-world banking pipelines.

+### Explainability

+A key strength of our solution is its explainability.
+Each rejection decision made by the ensemble can be fully traced back to its contributing components.
+Whether it's a rule-based mismatch, an LLM-detected inconsistency, or an ML classifier signal, the ensemble provides a clear breakdown of the evidence leading to the final decision.
+This transparency ensures trust and accountability in real-world applications.

 ---

 ### Approach Overview